EJWilcoxProjects/EJWilcoxProjects.github.io/CTW.md

 This tutorial will provide a step-by-step guide on the CAD to CAM process, in this case using your EAGLE design as a starting point.
 Please note that the values advised are solely guidelines and each milling machine will work at its own capacity.

+In addition, this tutorial covers top layer PCB only.
+In the future, this tutorial may expand to accommodate for more complex circuits.

 # 1. EAGLE

+Once your schematic and board has been downloaded or designed, the appropriate files must be taken from your EAGLE board to be used externally to the program.

+Your first step in this process is to maneuver over to FILE and CAM PROCESSOR.
+This will be found at the top left of your display.

 ![Eagle](https://i.ibb.co/9v0s00C/Eagle-cam.png)

+Once you have clicked on CAM PROCESSOR, a list of files will appear.
+The most important for this tutorial are the GERBER and DRILL FILES, more specifically the single DRILL FILE and TOP COPPER GERBER.

 ![Eagle Process](https://i.ibb.co/Fn1K4dC/Process-job.png)

 ![open gerber](https://i.ibb.co/hV4rqY3/Open-Gerber.png)